George Gongadze Prize

 Who is the Prize for?

-George Gongadze Prize aims to support journalists who are not afraid of challenges and are able to find innovative ways of conveying the truth, who promote implementation of liberal reforms in Ukraine, discover new opportunities for the whole media environment, and are capable of creating stability in what they do while remaining true to the principles and values in the profession.
+The George Gongadze Prize seeks to support journalists who are not afraid of challenges and are able to find innovative ways of conveying the truth, who promote implementation of liberal reforms in Ukraine, discover new opportunities for the whole media environment, and are capable of creating stability in what they do while remaining true to the principles and values in the profession.

 – devotion to principles and values of independent journalism,